AIHubCentral/docs/assets/Essentials/Voice Models.md

 <img src="../searchrvcmodels-img/applio-web-2.png" alt="image" width="350" height="auto">
 :::

-- This a website where people can upload voice models.
+- This is a website where people can upload voice models.
 - Access guides, the HF space, and the Applio API featuring 21k+ free models.
 - Share, favorite, and integrate with Applio (RVC) for direct model downloads to your PC.
 - User-friendly UI